techfano/swam/README.md

 - Bower http://bower.io/
 - Grunt http://gruntjs.com/getting-started

-Enter with your console to the main project file, example:
+Enter with your console to the main project folder, example:

 <code>
 cd C:/main or cd /var/html/main
 </code>

-when you are into the main file execute the follow commands:
+when you are into the main folder execute the follow commands:

 - npm install (for install the nodejs dependencies and grunt packages)
 - bower install (for install the bower components for to develop)